cakephp/docs/en/controllers/request-response.rst

         $this->response->sharable(false, 3600);
     }

-``CakeResponse`` exposes separate methods for setting each of the directives in the ``Cache-Control`` header.
+:php:class:`CakeResponse` exposes separate methods for setting each of the directives in the ``Cache-Control`` header.

 The Expiration header